 The hot searing pain eventually receded and his vision returned, revealing a crimson world filled with carnage.

 He was covered in blood from head to toe.
-Looking around, only four of his men remained: they too were covered in blood from head to toe.
-He noticed that the storm had vanished, and the sun was shining down on the bloody scene before him.
+Besides himself, only four of his men remained.
+They too were covered in blood from head to toe.
+He noticed that the storm had vanished and the sun was shining down on the bloody scene before him.
 In the front yard of the devastated fort, all that remained was the boy, four of his men, and himself.
 All of them bloody from the shower that the storm had given them.

 Seeing the destruction of his home and possibly everything he had worked for, Zavon lashed out in anger.